 It is expected for blood glucose levels to return to normal after delivery, although in some cases, the levels can remain high even after delivery which results in type 2 diabetes for the woman.
 It is also possible for a woman who has diabetes before becoming pregnant to maintain even higher glucose levels during pregnancy.
 This is often referred to as pregestational diabetes.

 Gestational diabetes is more technically defined as Fasting blood glucose levels (FBG) > 5.3mmol/L and post prandial levels > 7.8mmol/L during pregnancy.

 What causes gestational diabetes?

-The exacted cause for gestational diabetes is not clearly understood but explanations have linked it’s development to the inhibition of the action of insulin by the presence of other hormones produced by the placenta including progesterone, cortisol, human placental lactogen, prolactin and estradiol.
+The exacted cause is not clearly understood but explanations have linked it’s development to the inhibition of the action of insulin by the presence of other hormones produced by the placenta including progesterone, cortisol, human placental lactogen, prolactin and estradiol.

 The risk factors associated with gestational diabetes include

 - Age > 25 years.

 - Pre-existing type 1 or type 2 diabetes mellitus.

 - Women of African descent or black race.